BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-adapter-twilio-whatsapp/README.md

 ### Implement channel-specific functionality
 The Twilio WhatsApp channel is using `whatsapp` as the channel id.
 Within the TurnContext, you can use the following snippet to detect if the request is coming from the Twilio WhatsApp channel and implement your custom logic.
-`if (context.activity.channelId === 'whatsapp)'`
+`if (context.activity.channelId === 'whatsapp')`

-Using the `channelData` object on new message activities is not supported, since there is no WhatsApp specific functionality that isn't supported by the Bot Framework SDK.
+Using the `channelData` object on new message activities is currently only supported for passing PersistentAction's, like location messages.

 ### Monitor the status of your WhatsApp outbound message
 If you configure the `status callback url` in Twilio Configuration, multiple status events will be broadcasted to your bot.
 You can use this functionality to [monitor the status of your WhatsApp outbound message](https://www.twilio.com/docs/sms/whatsapp/api#monitor-the-status-of-your-whatsapp-outbound-message).
-Possible values include: 'messageRead', 'messageDelivered', 'messageSent', 'messageQueued', 'messageFailed'
+Possible values include: 'messageRead', 'messageDelivered', 'messageSent', 'messageQueued', 'messageFailed'.

 Within the TurnContext you are able to differentiate between the events by reading the value of `context.activity.type`.
+If you are using an `ActivityHandler`, you should use the `onUnrecognizedActivityType` method.

 **Example (JavaScript)**
 ```javascript